TW-Robotics/SAMYControl/README.md

 The SAMYControlInterface passes the new system state automatically to the XXXXXbasedController every time the system state changes, and every time expects to get a Standard System-Action as response.

 ## SAMYControllerBase
 All the controllers that use the SAMYControllerBase should inherit from SAMYControllerBase.
-SAMYControllerBase is a very basic class that enforces a certain pattern to be used by the XXXXXbasedController controller.
+SAMYControllerBase is a very basic class that enforces a certain pattern to be used in the XXXXXbasedController controller implementation.

 ### Control
 Briefly stated, controlling a system consists in given the current state of the system, select the actions to be performed in order to reach the goal state.
 I will refer to the step performed by a controller for going from a system state to a system-action as a "prediction".